AdobeDocs/journey-optimizer.fr-FR/help/using/reports/report-cja-manage.md

 <!--## Create a down-funnel metric {#down-funnel}

 1. Create a new journey or open an existing one.
-[Learn more on journey creation](../building-journeys/journey-gs.md)
+[Learn more about journey creation](../building-journeys/journey-gs.md)

 1. On the canvas editor, select the option to "add a metric".